AS 91291 Clarification

 For official requirements, always refer to the current version of the achievement standard as published by NZQA.

-- For Excellence, comparing and/or contrasting or justifying needs to be done with all of the following; quality, quantity, genetic potential, timing, and the economics of production.
-The answers will depend on the techniques chosen, and not all are equal.
-There will be aspects that are more important than others and therefore require greater focus.
+For Excellence, comparing and/or contrasting or justifying needs to include all the following aspects: quality, quantity, genetic potential, timing, the economics of production.